Given their name, you probably believe that bed bugs primarily reside in bedrooms.

 If you fail to identify an infestation, even when it is minor, it’s likely to turn much more severe in 2 to 3 months.

 Bed bugs will likely be hiding.
-Lying dormant and focusing on reproducing until the next time they need to feed.
+Lying dormant and focusing on reproducing between meals.

-The key to locating bed bugs is to understand their behavior.
+The key to locating bed bugs is to understand their behavior and different life stages.

 How they eat, live, reproduce etc…